 Here’s a look at one of Jason’s watch lists.

-Trading Off of Emotions
+Trading Off Based On Emotions

 You ever hear someone say they’re on tilt?
-Well, you’ve probably heard this in poker, but it applies to trading as well.
-When you’re on tilt, you’re making decisions based off of your emotions.
+You’ve probably heard this in poker, but it applies to trading as well.
+When you’re on tilt, you’re making decisions based on your emotions.
 You should never let fear and greed control your trading decisions.

 You don’t want to let greed cause you to chase a stock up 20% when you could be taking profits and avoid the headache.
 Fear also leads traders to make poor decisions.
-Traders might cut good trades too early before the stock reaches their stop loss price, thinking the stock could fall for no reason.
-When you have a plan, trade the plan and stick to it, unless new material information arises.
+Traders might cut good trades too early before the stock reaches their stop-loss price, thinking the stock could fall for no reason.
+When you have a plan, trade the plan and stick to it, unless new information arises.

 A lot of traders also trade on hope.
-If a stock moves against them, they made hold on too long and let it blow right through their stop-loss price, hoping the stock will turn around.
-You don’t want to do this at all.
+If a stock they’ve held on to for too long moves against them, they might let it blow right through their stop-loss price, hoping the stock will turn around.
+Always avoid this mentality.
 When you have a stop-loss price, respect it.

 Adding to Losers

-Over time, if you continue to add to losers, the losses could amount.
+Over time, if you continue to add to losers, the losses could pile on.
 In turn, you could blow up your trading account.
-When a position moves significantly against you, you have to admit you’re wrong and cut the loser.
-A lot of beginner traders are stubborn and add to the position, thinking it’ll turn around and they have a better average price.
+When a position moves significantly against you, you have to admit you’re wrong and cut the loser out.
+A lot of beginner traders are stubborn and add to their position, thinking it’ll turn around and they have a better average price.
 It might work in some cases, but it’s bad practice.

-For example, if your trading plan states you want to buy a stock at $50 and add to it on pull backs all the way down to $48, then it’s okay to add to a “losing” position.
+For example, if your trading plan states you want to buy a stock at $50 and add to it on pullbacks all the way down to $48, then it’s okay to add to a “losing” position.
 On the other hand, if your plan does not say anything about adding on pullbacks and if the stock moves against you, then just cut the loser.